George Crabbe

 (1819).

 Crabbe was born on 24 December 1754, at Aldeburgh in Suffolk.
 He was the eldest of six children of Mary Loddock (1725-80) and George Crabbe (1733-86), a local collector of the salt-duties, who had previously worked as a schoolmaster and parish clerk in Norfolk.
-Crabbe received his earliest education from his father, and was later sent to a boarding school at Bungay.
-He then attended grammar school at Stowmarket, where he learned Latin, Classics, and Mathematical Science.
-His early
+A bookish child, not suited to manual labour, Crabbe received his early education from his father, a thwarted intellectual and hectoring drunkard.
+Aged 8 or 9 he was sent to a small boarding school in Bungay, then to grammar

 1052 George Crabbe 1 Historical context notes are intended to give basic and preliminary information on a topic.
 In some cases they will be expanded into longer entries as the Literary Encyclopedia evolves.